-The primary purpose of the Compensation Committee is to oversee VSE's compensation structure, to review and provide guidance to the Board regarding the compensation of VSE's officers and directors, including the compensation of VSE's chief executive officer and other executive officers, to review and provide guidance regarding employment agreements, to administer certain compensation plans, including restricted stock and deferred compensation plans, and to perform such other duties and responsibilities as are consistent with the committee's charter.
-The Compensation Committee reviews our guidelines and policies with respect to risk assessment and risk management, specifically our risk exposures related to compensation of directors, executives and management and the administration of our performance incentive and employee benefit plans, and evaluates the actions management has taken to identify, monitor and control such exposures.
-Each of the committee members is independent in accordance with applicable NASDAQ rules.
-The Compensation Committee met four times during 2014.
+The primary purpose of the Compensation Committee is to oversee VSE's compensation structure, to review and provide guidance to the Board regarding the compensation of VSE's directors and officers, including the compensation of VSE's chief executive officer and other executive officers, to review and provide guidance regarding employment agreements, to administer certain compensation plans, including restricted stock and deferred compensation plans, and to perform such other duties and responsibilities as are consistent with the committee's charter.
+The Compensation of our performs uch other duties and responsibilities as are consistent with the committee's charter.
+The Compensation of our performance incentive and employee benefit plans, and to evaluates the actions management has taken to identify, monitor and control such exposures.
+Each of the committee's independent in accordance with applicable NASDAQ rules.
+The Compensation Committee methers during 2015.

 Matters recommended by the Compensation Committee, and any delegation of its authority, are subject to Board approval.
 If such approval is not received, the Compensation Committee will reconsider the recommendation or proposed delegation.
 The Compensation Committee has the authority to retain outside counsel or other experts or consultants as needed.
-Additional information on the role and responsibilities of the Compensation Committee is provided in the Compensation Discussion and Analysis section.
+Additional information on the role and responsibilities of the Compensation Committee is provided below in the "Compensation Discussion and Analysis" section.